luffah/diy-heaven/README.md

 An arduino code to measure resistor, capacitor & diod for these moments you don't have an operationnal multimeter with you...

 ####./html_tool/hypertool.sh
-A simple tool to split and restructure html file. conf/tidy* : configuration files for tidy hypertool.sh: script to restructure html.
+A simple tool to split and restructure html file.
 Note you can use the tool without options (it will seeks into local directory).
 Anyway, the options are :
 ```
 "split"|"-s") split file <name> and write splitted html in <name>.split